Cysharp/UniTask/README.md

         }
     }
 }

+// UniTask does not return to original SynchronizationContext but you can use helper `ReturnToCurrentSynchronizationContext`. public ValueTask TestAsync()
+{
+    await using (UniTask.ReturnToCurrentSynchronizationContext())
+    {
+        await UniTask.SwitchToThreadPool();
+        // do anything..
+    }
+}
 ```

 .NET Core version is intended to allow users to use UniTask as an interface when sharing code with Unity (such as [Cysharp/MagicOnion](https://github.com/Cysharp/MagicOnion/)). .NET Core version of UniTask enables smooth code sharing.